 Child Nutrition And Legumes

 But all legumes increase gas formation in the intestine and do not belong to easily digestible products.
-In this regard, it’s a good idea to feed them less than two times a week.
+In this regard, feeding them less than two times a week is a good idea.
 When serving your child legumes, remember to follow the guidelines recommended by your pediatrician.

 Fruits And Vegetables Essential For Child Nutrition

-Fruits and vegetables are two more groups of products that must be present in a child’s daily diet.
-They are a natural source of fiber, organic acids, and several vitamins and minerals.
-Additionally, the daily consumption of fruits and vegetables positively affects the digestive processes.
+Fruits and vegetables are two more products that must be present in a child’s daily diet.
+They are a natural source of fiber, organic acids, and vitamins, and minerals.
+Additionally, daily fruits and vegetables positively affect the digestive processes.
 Products of plant origin perfectly combine and complement other food groups.
 Pureed fruits and vegetables are the best options for baby snacks.

-Remember, it’s crucial always to visit your pediatrician regarding child nutrition.
+Please remember, it’s always important to visit your pediatrician regarding child nutrition.
 While it’s a great idea to research and learn, always make sure you check with professionals beforehand.